Bay Area Figurative Movement

+The California School of Fine Arts (which later became the San Francisco Art Institute, where many former GIs used their benefits to take art classes after WWII, was the center of this style.
+David Park, Elmer Bischoff and Richard Diebenkorn met there and developed close personal friendships.
+Many other Bay Area schools and institutions were also important to the development and refinement of this art movement, including the California College of Arts and Crafts, where Nathan Oliveira taught, and the University of California, Berkeley where David Park, Elmer Bischoff and Joan Brown taught.

+Participants in the 1957 exhibition Contemporary Bay Area Figurative Painting

 David Park

-David Park (1911-1960) was arguably the most important painter of the Bay Area Figurative Movement.
-Park was an Abstract Expressionist painter, based in San Francisco, and one of the first to move towards the figurative style of painting.
-In the spring of 1951, Park won a prize for a figurative canvas that he submitted to a competitive exhibition.
+David Park (1911–1960) was the initiator of the Bay Area Figurative Movement.
+As an influential teacher at the California School of Fine Arts beginning in 1943, he painted abstractly until late 1949, when he took his non-objective paintings to the dump.
+In the spring of 1951, Park won a prize for a figurative canvas, "Kids on Bikes" that he submitted to a competitive exhibition.
 Park's turn to figurative style baffled some of his colleagues, as at the time, abstract painting was the only way to go for progressive artists.
-His courageous effort to move away from abstract paintings to figure prompted a rise in figurative art which would go on to be one of the most important postwar developments on the West Coast.

-Rather than going through a slow transformation from abstract paintings to figures, it is believed that Park's abstractions disappeared instantly.
-An interview with Park's aunt suggested that Park drove his abstract paintings to a dump and released or ritually destroyed them.
-His colleagues did not even know about this transformation until the following year.
+This stylistic shift, which some of his peers initially thought was a joke, gradually influenced his peers, including Elmer Bischoff and Richard Diebenkorn, to experiment with figuration.

+During the decade that followed, Park's oil paintings evolved from using firm brushwork towards a lush, painterly style that included heavy, wet-on-wet brushstrokes, alongside drips and spatters.
+Before his death from bone cancer in 1960, Park was the subject of a one-man show at the Staempfli Gallery in New York City in October of 1959.
+That show included many large canvases, including "Four Men," now in the collection of the Whitney Museum.

 In 2004, Hackett Freedman Gallery in San Francisco held an exhibition of 35 of David Park's works from 1953 to 1960.
-These were the works that marked the final years of his life and the exhibition was held to celebrate his life as well as his return to figure painting in 1950, which was instrumental in starting the Movement.
-Some of the earlier works in the exhibition suggest that Park responded to the art of Max Beckmann and his influence is particularly visible in "The Band" (1955).
-Over the years, Park's palette turned towards an ebullient chromaticism, but his carving approach to paint handling could be seen in his work throughout until finally he decided to give up oils in 1959.
+These were the works that marked the final years of his life, and the exhibition was held to celebrate his life as well as his return to figure painting in 1950, which was instrumental in starting the movement.
+Some of the earlier works in the exhibition suggest that Park responded to the art of Max Beckmann, and his influence is particularly visible in The Band (1955).
+Over the years, Park's palette turned towards an ebullient chromaticism, but his carving approach to paint handling could be seen in his work throughout, until finally he decided to give up oils in 1959.